cloudlets/shopware-docker/README.md

 To use this image for local development, you can start the Docker image and mount your host volume in the container at /var/www/html/shopware:

 ```$ docker run --name your-name -v /your/local/directory:/var/www/html/shopware -p 8080:8080 cloudlets/shopware:latest```
+###
 To enter the bash shell of the container, run the following command:
 ```$ docker exec -i -t  your-name /bin/bash```

+## Customizing the image
-For local development, you will probably want to extend this image with tools to improve your development experience, like xdebug.
-You can do by extending the Dockerfile in this repository.
+For local development, you will probably want to customize or extend this image to better fit in your devleopment proces.
+Below you'll find instructions for extending of customizing the Dockerfile for development purposes.

+### Disabling Opcache
+> RUN
+>  { \
+>     echo 'opcache.enable=0'; \
+> } > /usr/local/etc/php/conf.d/docker-php-ext-opcache.ini

 ## Production
 For use in production, we recommend:
- - Extending this Dockerfile with your Shopware codebase .
+ - Extending this Dockerfile with your Shopware codebase
  - Deploying to a Kubernetes cluster.

 ## Related / Links ##